habi/gratipay.com/www/about/policies/terms-of-service.md

 offers those things to Givers.

   1. Project Owners are the only party responsible to Givers for producing the Work their Project describes.
-Gratipay is not obligated to provide refunds to Givers or produce work under any circumstance.
-Gratipay does not hold funds on behalf of Project Owners, and does not warrant or guarantee that Project Owners will provide the Work they promise.
+Gratipay does not warrant or guarantee that Project Owners will provide the Work they promise, and Gratipay is not obligated to provide refunds to Givers or produce work under any circumstance.

 1. Fees and Taxes